Apr 7th, 2022

-What happened was divot was the size of Ipswich that went almost as far as his actual ball which ended up in the water.
+What happened was a divot the size of Ipswich that went almost as far as his actual ball which ended up in the water.
 Just.

 At least he managed to clear the water with his next shot but with every nervous movement and attempt to get that damn ball into the hole, he looked more and more like a 28-handicapper.
 His elbows were flying all over the place and, well, it was nasty to watch.

-From the greensde bunker, Spieth made a quadruple bogey 7.
-He staggered ont the 13th tee 3 shots behind Danny Willett.
+From the greenside bunker, Spieth made a quadruple-bogey 7.
+He staggered onto the 13th tee 3 shots behind Danny Willett.
 "Buddy," Spieth told his caddie, "it seems like we're collapsing."